Cosmian/kms/documentation/docs/cli/main_commands.md

 Possible values:  `"chacha20", "aes", "sha3", "shake"` [default: `"aes"`]

 `--tag [-t] <TAG>` The tag to associate with the key.
 To specify multiple tags, use the option multiple times

+` <KEY_ID>` The unique id of the key; a unique id based on the key material is generated if not specified